-19. Graphs in practical situations demonstrate familiarity with cartesian coordinates in two dimensions; interpret and use graphs in practical situations including travel graphs and conversion graphs; draw graphs from given data; apply the idea of rate of change to easy kinematics involving distance-time and speed-time graphs, acceleration and retardation; calculate distance travelled as area under a linear speed-time graph.
-20. Graphs of functions construct tables of values and draw graphs for functions of the form y = axn where n = -2, -1, 0, 1, 2, 3, and simple sums of not more than three of these and for functions of the form y = ka^x where a is a positive integer; interpret graphs of linear, quadratic, reciprocal and exponential functions; find the gradient of a straight line graph; solve equations approximately by graphical methods; estimate gradients of curves by drawing tangents.
-21. Straight line graphs calculate the gradient of a straight line from the coordinates of two points on it; interpret and obtain the equation of a straight line graph in the form y = mx + c; calculate the length and the coordinates of the midpoint of a line segment from the coordinates of its end points.
-22. Algebraic representation and formulae use letters to express generalised numbers and express basic arithmetic processes algebraically, substitute numbers for words and letters in formulae; transform simple and more complicated formulae; construct equations from given situations.
-23. Algebraic manipulation manipulate directed numbers; use brackets and extract common factors; expand products of algebraic expressions; factorise expressions of the form ax + ay ax + bx + kay + kby a2x2 - b2y2 a2 + 2ab + b2 ax2 + bx + c manipulate simple algebraic fractions.
-24. Indices • use and interpret positive, negative, zero and fractional indices.
+19. Graphs in practical situations demonstrate familiarity with cartesian coordinates in two dimensions interpret and use graphs in practical situations including travel graphs and conversion graphs draw graphs from given data apply the idea of rate of change to easy kinematics involving distance-time and speed-time graphs, acceleration and retardation calculate distance travelled as area under a linear speed-time graph.
+20. Graphs of functions • construct tables of values and draw graphs for functions of the form $y = ax^n$ where $n = -2$ , $-1$ , 0, 1, 2, 3, and simple sums of not more than three of these and for functions of the form $y = ka^x$ where $a$ is a positive integer interpret graphs of linear, quadratic, reciprocal and exponential functions find the gradient of a straight line graph solve equations approximately by graphical methods estimate gradients of curves by drawing tangents.
+21. Straight line graphs calculate the gradient of a straight line from the coordinates of two points on it • interpret and obtain the equation of a straight line graph in the form $y = mx + c$ calculate the length and the coordinates of the midpoint of a line segment from the coordinates of its end points.
+22. Algebraic representation and formulae use letters to express generalised numbers and express basic arithmetic processes algebraically, substitute numbers for words and letters in formulae transform simple and more complicated formulae construct equations from given situations.
+23. Algebraic manipulation manipulate directed numbers use brackets and extract common factors expand products of algebraic expressions factorise expressions of the form ax + ay ax + bx + kay + kby $a^2x^2-b^2y^2$ $a^2 + 2ab + b^2$ $ax^2 + bx + c$ manipulate simple algebraic fractions.
+24. Indices use and interpret positive, negative, zero and fractional indices.

-25. Solutions of equations and inequalities solve simple linear equations in one unknown; solve fractional equations with numerical and linear algebraic denominators; solve simultaneous linear equations in two unknowns; solve quadratic equations by factorisation and either by use of the formula or by completing the square; solve simple linear inequalities.
-26. Graphical representation of inequalities represent linear inequalities in one or two variables graphically.
+25. Solutions of equations and inequalities solve simple linear equations in one unknown solve fractional equations with numerical and linear algebraic denominators solve simultaneous linear equations in two unknowns solve quadratic equations by factorisation and either by use of the formula or by completing the square 26.
+Graphical representation solve simple linear inequalities. of inequalities represent linear inequalities in one or two variables graphically.
 (Linear Programming problems are not included.)
-27. Geometrical terms and relationships use and interpret the geometrical terms: point, line, plane, parallel, perpendicular, right angle, acute, obtuse and reflex angles, interior and exterior angles, regular and irregular polygons, pentagons, hexagons, octagons, decagons; use and interpret vocabulary of triangles, circles, special quadrilaterals; solve problems and give simple explanations involving similarity and congruence; use and interpret vocabulary of simple solid figures: cube, cuboid, prism, cylinder, pyramid, cone, sphere; use the relationships between areas of similar triangles, with corresponding results for similar figures, and extension to volumes of similar solids.
-28. Geometrical constructions measure lines and angles; construct simple geometrical figures from given data, angle bisectors and perpendicular bisectors using protractors or set squares as necessary; read and make scale drawings.
-(Where it is necessary to construct a triangle given the three sides, ruler and compasses only must be used.)
+27. Geometrical terms and relationships use and interpret the geometrical terms: point, line, plane, parallel, perpendicular, right angle, acute, obtuse and reflex angles, interior and exterior angles, regular and irregular polygons, pentagons, hexagons, octagons, decagons use and interpret vocabulary of triangles, circles, special quadrilaterals solve problems and give simple explanations involving similarity and congruence use and interpret vocabulary of simple solid figures: cube, cuboid, prism, cylinder, pyramid, cone, sphere use the relationships between areas of similar triangles, with corresponding results for similar figures, and extension to volumes of similar solids.
+28. Geometrical constructions measure lines and angles construct a triangle given the three sides using ruler and pair of compasses only construct other simple geometrical figures from given data using ruler and protractor as necessary construct angle bisectors and perpendicular bisectors using straight edge and pair of compasses only read and make scale drawings.
 29. Bearings interpret and use three-figure bearings measured clockwise from the north (i.e. 000°-360°).
-30. Symmetry recognise line and rotational symmetry (including order of rotational symmetry) in two dimensions, and properties of triangles, quadrilaterals and circles directly related to their symmetries; recognise symmetry properties of the prism (including cylinder) and the pyramid (including cone); use the following symmetry properties of circles: (a) equal chords are equidistant from the centre; (b) the perpendicular bisector of a chord passes through the centre; (c) tangents from an external point are equal in length.
+30. Symmetry recognise line and rotational symmetry (including order of rotational symmetry) in two dimensions, and properties of triangles, quadrilaterals and circles directly related to their symmetries recognise symmetry properties of the prism (including cylinder) and the pyramid (including cone) use the following symmetry properties of circles: (a) equal chords are equidistant from the centre (b) the perpendicular bisector of a chord passes through the centre (c) tangents from an external point are equal in length.